pranavmanivannan/librarian/README.md

 ### Buffers
 There are currently 3 exchanges, Huobi, Bybit, and Binance.
 The current implementation requires 3 buffers, each with multiple vectors within it, to store both Market Incremental and Snapshot data per exchange.
+In the case of additional endpoints, adding another vector within the buffer and corresponding match arm for the `DataPacket` will easily scale it.

 ```rust
 /// A struct for making a buffer